 In 2018, the Library hired an Online Learning Librarian which has contributed to an expansion of the department’s mission through the librarian’s work involving the establishment of a virtual reference and textbook assistance chat service utilizing LibChat.
-The Chat feature is present on the library homepage, within the library catalog, on a textbook page, a research options page, as well as on others where help may be needed.
-During hours when the library is closed, students may still ask their question, which will be seen by the next librarian/staff member on duty.
+The Chat feature is present on the library homepage, within the library catalog, on a textbook page, a research options page, as well as on other pages where help may be needed.
+During hours when the library is closed, students may still ask their question that will be seen by the next librarian/staff member on duty.
 Additionally, the Online Learning Librarian has created, implemented, and continuously updates two new completely online, self-enroll library workshops: Finding Articles and Evaluating Online Information.
 The Library Workshops page itself has had over 7000 views since Fall 2019.
 The Finding Articles workshop is intended for students who need to know the different types of periodicals, their use in research, and how to search for articles using the library databases.
-1,120 students completed this workshop between summer 2019 and the summer of 2020.
+Between Summer 2019 and Summer 2020, 1,120 students completed this workshop.
 The Evaluating Online Information workshop instructs students on the basics regarding navigating and thinking critically about information found on the web.
-342 students completed this workshop during the spring semester and summer session of 2020.
-The Online Learning Librarian has added innovative learning tools through LibGuides, which have been integrated within Canvas, to support faculty and students in research access and methods.
-To support virtual learning during the pandemic, the Online Learning Librarian created a “Virtual Group Study Spaces” page for students who need to collaborate remotely with technical support links and multiple options for free software and tools, while also developing a “Free Online Resources” page featuring freely accessible resources and tools on over 21 different subjects and disciplines.
+In Spring and Summer 2020, 342 students completed this workshop.
+The Online Learning Librarian has added innovative learning tools through LibGuides, which have been integrated within Canvas to support faculty and students in research access and methods.
+To support virtual learning during the pandemic, the Online Learning Librarian created a “Virtual Group Study Spaces” page for students who need to collaborate remotely with technical support links and multiple options for free software and tools while also developing a “Free Online Resources” page featuring freely accessible resources and tools on over 21 different subjects and disciplines.

-To further support distance education initiatives, two librarians serve on the campus’s’ Distance Education Advisory Committee.
+To further support distance education initiatives, two librarians serve on the campus’ Distance Education Advisory Committee.
 The majority of the Library’s full-time faculty members have completed the Online Teaching Certification (OTC), and two librarians are instructors for the OTC which further demonstrates the Library’s dedication across campus.
-Librarians have also created training courses for college faculty on accessibility standards for online teaching and how to make effective and accessible videos, and SLO creation and implementation.
-These courses are completed by discipline faculty across campus and two of them are pre-requisites for the campus’’ Online Teaching Certification course, demonstrating the Library’s far-reaching commitment to ensuring the college provides excellent distance education.
+Librarians have also created training courses for college faculty on accessibility standards for online teaching, how to make effective and accessible videos, and SLO creation and implementation.
+These courses are completed by discipline faculty across campus, and two of them are pre-requisites for the campus’ Online Teaching Certification course, demonstrating the Library’s far-reaching commitment to ensuring the college provides excellent distance education.